1602077/vinyl_pricechecker/README.md

 ```
 If you are using your scrapper in chrome you may want to consider adding the following ```osascript -e 'quit app "Chrome"'```, which will ensure that all chrome threads are terminated after the script has finished executing.

-# TODOS
+### TODOS
-- Adjust scrapping function to have a price only option
+- [x] Adjust scrapping function to have a price only option
-- Implement historical price tracking data frame
+- [ ] Implement historical price tracking data frame
-- Develop helper functions to easily remove records from wishlist when purchased, ideally through the user specifying the record title and the associated url being deleted
+- [ ] Develop helper functions to easily remove records from wishlist when purchased, ideally through the user specifying the record title and the associated url being deleted
+- [ ] Adding a plotter helper function so that user's can input several records price to track and plot historical data
+- [ ] Update readme to reflect updates to scripts functionality, this should include all the function doc strings